-- Portfolio of activities for set design; make-up; or sound, props, or costuming completed during the current year; OR - Display that includes sound, props and costume charts appropriate for a selected scene from a story or play (limited to no more than 8 items); OR - Display a scenic design model to depict a scene from a script; OR - Display illustrating a character with make-up drawn or colored in.
+- Portfolio of activities for set design; make-up; or sound, props, or costuming completed during the current year.
+This should include pictures of activities, information on the show or performance, details on your involvement.
+OR - Display that includes sound, props and costume charts appropriate for a selected scene from a story or play (limited to no more than 8 items).
+OR - Display a scenic design model to depict a scene from a script; OR - Display illustrating a character with make-up drawn or colored in.
 Include a photograph of a person wearing the make-up and information on the character's personality or part in the play.

-Theatre Arts Innovation Class: (SF 50302)
+Theatre Arts Innovation Class (SF 50302)

-(Open to youth enrolled in Theatre Arts.)
+Open to youth enrolled in Theatre Arts.

 Demonstrate the skills and knowledge you have gained through Theatre Arts project.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.